 HVAC is the heating, cooling, and ventilation system in your home.
 If your house is older, it probably has a central HVAC unit connected to the ductwork.
 The ducts are then connected to vents in some rooms.
 Newer homes are utilizing ductless HVAC options more frequently.
 This means that there is a unit installed in more than one room, and the unit delivers output directly to that space.

 In either case, the HVAC units do not create new air or bring in air from the outside.
 They work with the air found in your home to heat or cool it as you desire, which begins the relationship between indoor air quality and your HVAC system.

 What Is Indoor Air Quality?

-Indoor air quality is the quality of the air you are breathing in while you are indoors.
+Indoor air quality is the quality of the air you breathe in while you are indoors.
 The US Environmental Protection Agency estimates that the public spends 90% of their time indoors, which makes sense.
 You sleep inside your home anywhere between seven to eight hours.
 Plus, you spend about eight hours at work.
-The rest of the time, you spend getting ready, eating and doing chores.
+The rest of the time, you spend getting ready, eating, and doing chores.

 Pollutants and other particles floating in your home’s indoor air have a negative impact on its quality.
 The concern for government public health agencies is the negative long-term effects.

 What Is the Relationship Between the Two?

 Your HVAC system does not create new air, but it does cool and heat the existing air in your home.
 If your indoor air is polluted, the HVAC system is going to push a good portion of the polluted air back into your home.
 An HVAC system that is maintained well captures a lot of the particles floating around in the air, but it does not capture all of them.
 So, it is vital to start with good quality indoor air.

 How Is Indoor Air Negatively Impacted?